List with checkmarks on it

 • Animations and transitions

-Reviewing and Testing
+Reviewing and testing

 Testing is a vital part of the process.
 Conduct usability tests, gather feedback from users, and analyze insights.
 This step ensures that the design meets user needs and functions as intended.

-Iterating and Delivery
+Iterating and delivery

 Based on user feedback, iterate on your design.
 Refine and enhance the product before preparing it for delivery.
 Completing these revisions ensures your final design is user-centric and high-quality.